LIVE-GS: LLM Powers Interactive VR Experience with Physics-Aware Gaussian Splatting: LLM-powered VR System with Gaussian Splatting

+While the Material Point Method (MPM) is often preferred due to its precision \cite{xie2024physgaussian}, its computational load hinders real-time VR applications.
+Consequently, we adopt XPBD for simulating elastic deformations.

+To mitigate the computational burden associated with the massive Gaussian kernels, we implement an interpolation scheme with invisible physical particles.
+These particles are generated from the mesh at initialization and participate in physical computations, strictly adhering to the physical constraints.
+Inside the object, we apply voxel sampling with density parameter $d$, filling one particle at the center of each voxel to provide structural support and prevent inward collapse.
+On the boundary, particles are placed at mesh vertices to preserve anisotropic geometric features, with a distance constraint requiring that any two particles remain farther apart than half the diagonal length of a voxel.

-Firstly, we generate physical particles from object surfaces, which participate in physical calculation but keep invisible during rendering.
-Their changes in rotation and transition compared with initial state can be calculated and recorded as $\Delta R$ and $\Delta T$.
-For each Gaussian kernel, we find the closest $m$ particles and calculate their weights at frame 0, where $m$ is determined by specific phenomenon.
-The weights should be related to the distance between the kernel and nearby particles at initialization as long as normalization is ensured.
-We choose the inverse of distance in this paper.
-Accordingly, the translation vector and rotation quaternion can be calculated as:
+The states of these physical particles can be interpolated to determine the transformation of each Gaussian kernel, as illustrated in \cref{fig:particle interpolation}.
+For physical particles, changes in rotation and transition relative to initial states can be recorded as $\Delta \bm{q}$ and $\Delta \bm{t}$.
+For each Gaussian kernel, we identify the closest $m$ particles and calculate their weights $\bm{w}$ at frame 0, where $m$ is phenomenon-specific.
+In our work, the weights are computed based on the inverse of the initial distances between the kernel and particles, with normalization preserved.
+Accordingly, we track each particle’s rotational and translational deviations from its initial pose.
+The translation vector $\bm{t}'$ is obtained through linear interpolation, while the rotation is computed via recursive spherical linear interpolation:

-Additionally, the rotation of particles contributes to the translation vector, which can be calculated as follows:
+Additionally, the rotation of particles contributes to the translation vector, computed as:

-where $X_{i}^{d}$ expresses the vector between the kernel and its relevant particles when starting.
-It can be calculated at initialization for better rendering efficiency.
-With above calculation, the runtime position and rotation can be calculated as:
+where $\bm{t_{i}}$ represents the initial distance vector between the kernel $\bm{x}_0^k$ and its i-th associated particle $\bm{x}_{i,0}^{p}$, precomputed during initialization to enhance rendering efficiency.
+The translational motion $\bm{t_q}$ induced by rotation can be calculated as:

-we choose $m=4$ for elastic objects to achieve smooth simulation, while $m=1$ is enough for granular material and rigid.
-To better exhibit our results, we also implement fracture for rigid.